 I am a research scientist specialising in evolutionary and ecological modelling, currently at The Chisholm Lab at National University of Singapore.
-I am interested in ecoevolutionary models, evolution of cooperation, food webs, and dispersal.
-Soon, I will be starting a project in collaboration with Hisashi Ohtsuki about the evolution of cooperation in conservation-relevant scenarios.

 I have a son, Toivo, who was born in the Czech Republic while my partner did his first post-doc there.
 While on an extended parenting leave I volunteered at the local rodinné centrum (family centre), I started my own Fair Trade business, volunteered to organise and run two children’s playgroups including one that served the large refugee community in Annerley/Moorooka (Junction Park Playgroup, Monday Melodies Playgroup), volunteered to organise Fair Trade events including the annual Fair Trade Christmas Market for the Qld Fair Trade Collective, and volunteered for the Stones Corner Community Kindergarten committee.